White Duck 13' Regatta Bell Tent

 The 132 square feet of circular floor space is genuinely room-like, with a 98-inch peak height that lets most adults stand fully upright in the center.

-White Duck rates this for three sleepers, which sounds conservative until you factor in a wood stove, gear storage, and the ability to actually live in this space rather than just sleep in it.
+White Duck rates this for six sleepers, or three for glamping which at first sounds conservative until you factor in a wood stove, gear storage, and the ability to actually live in this space rather than just sleep in it.

 The bell tent geometry means usable headroom extends well toward the walls, unlike dome tents where you're hunched over past the center.